frontenddogma/web-development-glossary/manuscript/s.md

 : → Standard Generalized Markup Language

 Shadow DOM
-: A scoped sub-tree, or isolated DOM tree, with its own elements and styles.
+: A scoped subtree, or isolated DOM tree, with its own elements and styles.
 Shadow DOM is one of the web component standards. ℹ︎&nbsp;[is.gd/70szug](https://w3c.github.io/webcomponents/spec/shadow/)

 Shadow host
 : The element that a shadow tree is attached to, like the root element of a custom element.